 Adding inclines to your workout will always cause you to burn more calories.
 This is another great tool to use in interval training.
 Even adding a one percent incline to your normal flat workout will engage more muscles and lead to more calories and fat burning.
 Incline running isolates your glutes; your glutes are the largest muscle group on your body.
 Developed muscle helps burn more calories.
 The bigger the muscle, the more you’ll burn.

 If your body lacks fuel or isn’t hydrated, workouts tend to end faster than expected.
 Keep your body energized and hydrated so you can get a quality workout that’s worth your time.

-- Hydration - The average person should be drinking 2.5-3 liters of water daily depending on their weight.
-If you plan to train, you should add about 6 oz for every 15-20 minutes you run.
+The average person should be drinking 2.5-3 liters of water daily depending on their weight.
+If you plan to train, you should add about 6 ounces for every 15-20 minutes you run.
 If you’re using caffeine or pre-workout drinks, you’ll need to increase your water intake as well.

-- Nutrition - What you eat depends on what type of workout you’re aiming for.
-If you plan to do some HIIT(High Intensity Interval Training) on the treadmill, simple carbs such as fruit and vegetables are great for instant short bursts of energy.
+What you eat depends on what type of workout you’re aiming for.
+If you plan to do some HIIT (High Intensity Interval Training) on the treadmill, simple carbs such as fruit and vegetables are great for instant short bursts of energy.
 If you’re planning to go the distance, think complex carbs.
-Brown rice, whole wheat pasta, grains and sweet potatoes will provide energy for the long haul.
+Brown rice, whole wheat pasta, grains, and sweet potatoes will provide energy for the long haul.